 How citation patterns vary

 Different AI systems favour different source types, and query intent further shapes what gets cited.
-Citation analysis across major AI engines reveals distinct patterns (raw data)—though independent studies like this warrant critical interpretation.
+Citation analysis across major AI engines reveals distinct patterns (raw data), though independent studies like this warrant critical interpretation.
 Sample sizes, query selection, and methodology vary; treat the directional patterns as informative rather than definitive.

 ChatGPT draws heavily from encyclopedic and reference-style sources.
-Wikipedia presence matters here more than elsewhere—the model's training and retrieval both weight toward established reference material.
+Wikipedia presence matters here more than elsewhere; the model's training and retrieval both weight toward established reference material.
 News outlets and neutral documentation also perform well; user-generated content rarely appears.

 Perplexity emphasises expert review sites and industry-specific publications.
 For finance queries, it favours sites like Investopedia or NerdWallet; for technology, specialist review platforms.
 The system actively seeks sources with demonstrated domain expertise.

 Google AI Overviews and AI Mode pull from the broadest source mix, with notable reliance on community content.
 Reddit and LinkedIn discussions surface frequently.
-The system also cites vendor-authored content more readily than ChatGPT does—particularly product comparisons and category guides.
+The system also cites vendor-authored content more readily than ChatGPT does, particularly product comparisons and category guides.

 Query intent also matters.
 B2B queries (enterprise software, professional services) draw more heavily from company websites, industry directories, analyst coverage, and LinkedIn discussions.
 Product documentation and detailed specifications carry weight.
 AI systems seem more willing to cite vendor-authored content when the query signals professional research intent.
 B2C queries (consumer products, lifestyle services) favour consumer review sites, community discussions, and third-party editorial.
-Company marketing pages rarely get cited for consumer queries—the system looks for independent validation.
+Company marketing pages rarely get cited for consumer queries; the system looks for independent validation.

-These patterns inform where to focus: prioritise Wikipedia and authoritative publications for ChatGPT visibility; cultivate presence on expert review sites for Perplexity; engage in community discussions and create comprehensive comparison content for Google's AI surfaces.
+Platform-specific citation patterns inform where to focus: prioritise Wikipedia and authoritative publications for ChatGPT visibility; cultivate presence on expert review sites for Perplexity; engage in community discussions and create comprehensive comparison content for Google's AI surfaces.
 For B2B, invest in product documentation and industry publications; for B2C, prioritise review platforms and community engagement.

 Optimising content for retrieval

-RAG systems don't retrieve full pages—they extract and reassemble relevant passages.
+RAG systems don't retrieve full pages; they extract and reassemble relevant passages.
 Content structure directly affects whether your passages are selected.

 Technical foundations